Course pages 2015–16

 To introduce the necessary background, the basic algorithms, and the applications of computer graphics and image processing.
 A large proportion of the course considers the design and optimisation of algorithms, so can be considered a practical application of the lessons learnt in the Algorithms course.

 - Background.
 What is an image?
 What are computer graphics, image processing, and computer vision?
 How do they relate to one another?
-Image capture.
-Image display.
+Colour.
 Human vision.
 Resolution and quantisation.
-Colour and colour spaces.
-Storage of images in memory, and double buffering.
-Display devices: brief overview of two display technologies (LCD, DMD) and two printer technology (ink jet and laser printer).
-[3 lectures]
+Storage of images in memory.
+[2 lectures]

 - explain the basic function of the human eye and how this impinges on resolution, quantisation, and colour representation for digital images; describe a number of colour spaces and their relative merits; explain the workings of two display technologies and two printer technologies;